Make Your Next Trip Extraordinary

 Sri Lanka looks small on a map, but it can take hours to get from place to place, and there are definite no-nos.
 For instance, don’t try to travel from Kandy to Yala National Park in one day, or from the Cultural Triangle to the beaches of Tangalle, or from Jaffna to Colombo.
 On Google Maps, distances and approximate travel times are misleading.
 Sri Lanka offers great diversity and looks like you can tick all the boxes in one week—you can’t.
 If you want to speed things up a little, try flying on certain segments.
 Two local operators offer scheduled flights around the country: Cinnamon Air and Daya Aviation.

 Sri Lanka has fabulous sapphires and many other precious stones, but like most places, you have to be very careful that you don’t overpay or wind up with a fake.
-Be mindful of guides who insist you visit a gem shop somewhere along the way (which often happens with cheaper tours but is strictly forbidden on Miguel’s trips).
+Be mindful of guides who insist you visit a gem shop (which often happens with cheaper tours but is strictly forbidden on Miguel’s trips).
 Always purchase gems from a reputable dealer licensed by the National Gem and Jewellery Authority and ensure you receive a certificate and a money-back guarantee.
-(Miguel can provide a list of recommended and licensed shops.)
+Miguel can provide a list of recommended and licensed shops.
 The National Gem and Jewellery Authority in Colombo will also appraise gems free of charge in various locations around the country and help determine the value.

 YAMU is a locally produced Colombo City guide with up-to-date news and special offers from local restaurants.

 Most Sri Lankans have WhatsApp, including guides and chauffeur-guides.
-Miguel can create a WhatsApp group for your trip to facilitate coordination and deliver timely and relevant messages to your smartphone.
+Miguel can create a WhatsApp group for your trip to easily connect you with guides and office staff.

 Uber is an efficient way to get a ride in Colombo.